When was the Last Time to Talked to Your Parents? (plus, a free download)

 Proactively engaging with parents not only cultivates goodwill, it may even encourage the ultimate marketing tool…a testimonial!
 In fact, if it feels right, why not ask them right there?
 Just have the links to your Google, Yelp, Facebook, whatever review pages at the ready if that’s the plan.

 BTW, our next blog post is called “How to Ask for a Review or Testimonial Without Feeling Like a Jerk.”
-Click HERE to find out when that’s posted.
+Click HERE to sign up for blog alerts.

 A quick check-in is also a great way to learn how to improve the program.
 Parents often won’t mention smaller concerns unless they’re prompted.
 For instance, if a teacher is doing something that isn’t sitting well with one or more families, we may never hear about it because it’s “not that big a deal.”
 How can we improve a situation if we don’t know about it?